Why Face-to-Face Marketing is so Important Post Pandemic

 So, it is no surprise that attending and planning in-person events is a top priority for many companies this year.

 According to the latest report from Northstar Meetings Group, 82% of respondents planned on holding or attending live business events in 2021.
-Additionally, the number of people who seemed hesitant to attending in-person events has decreased from 30% to just 3%.
+Additionally, the number of people who seemed hesitant to attend in-person events has decreased from 30% to just 3%.

 This means that more tradeshows, business conferences, and live events will be happening all over the country.
 While there are still some COVID-19 regulations in place (at least for now), many companies are going ahead and booking spots to connect with new clients and customers.